Utz Brands, Inc. (UTZ): History, Ownership, Mission, How It Works & Makes Money

 Utz Brands, Inc. (UTZ) History

-• Initial capital/funding: Started in their home kitchen, reportedly with initial equipment costs around $300, funded personally.
+Started in their home kitchen, the initial equipment costs were reportedly around $300, funded personally by the founders.
+That's how you bootstrap a snack empire.

 Year Key Event Significance

-2011 Acquisition of Zapp's Potato Chips Added a popular kettle-cooked chip brand with a strong Southern presence.
+2011 Acquisition of Zapp's Potato Chips Added the popular kettle-cooked chip brand, giving Utz a strong presence in the Southern U.S. market.

-2016 Acquisition of Golden Flake Snack Foods Significantly expanded reach in the Southeastern US market for $141 million.
+2016 Acquisition of Golden Flake Snack Foods Significantly expanded the company's footprint across the Southeastern U.S. for $141 million.

 Utz Brands, Inc. (UTZ) Ownership Structure